A conjecture in Schanuel style for 1-motives: Introduction

-The values of the Weierstrass $\sigma$ function at $k$--linearly independent complex numbers do not appear in the Gro\-then\-dieck-Andr\'{e} periods Conjecture as periods but as coordinates of points defining the auto-dual 1-motive \eqref{GGPC-1-motive-severalP=Q}.
+The values of the Weierstrass $\sigma$ function at $k$--linearly independent complex numbers do not appear in the Gro\-then\-dieck-Andr\'{e} period Conjecture as periods but as coordinates of points defining the auto-dual 1-motive \eqref{eq:sigma2}.